-Appointments were available from 8am to 6:30pm on weekdays and 9am to 1pm on Saturdays.
+Appointments were available from 8am am to 8:30pm on weekdays.
 Comprehensive information was available to patients about appointments on the practice website.
 This included how to arrange urgent appointments and home visits and how to book appointments through the website.
 There were also arrangements in place to ensure patients received urgent medical assistance when the practice was closed.
 If patients called the practice when it was closed, there was an answerphone message giving the telephone number they should ring depending on the circumstances.
 Information on the out-of-hours service was provided to patients.

-Patients were generally satisfied with the appointments system.
-They confirmed that they could see a doctor on the same day if they needed to and they could see another doctor if there was a wait to see the doctor of their choice.
+Patients were generally satisfied with the appointments system; 86% describe their experience of making an appointment as good which was at the level for this CCG area.
+They confirmed that they could see a GP on the same day if they needed to.
+Patients said if they could not see their preferred GP an alternative clinician was available.